It’s hard to learn the fiddle on your own.

 First quarter: A1-D0-1-0-A1-D0-1-0

-Beginner Course Modules
+Beginner Course Outline

 1.1 Start Fiddling Now!

-This where you start if you’re an absolute beginner.
-You’ll learn essential skills like posture, plucking, bowing, fingering, string crossing and more.
+You’ll learn FUNdamentals like posture, bowing, fingering, and more.
 Whew!
-And you’ll practice these new found skills with three tunes that present you with the perfect challenge:Bile ’em Cabbage Down, Mary Had A Little Lamb,Twinkle Little Star.
+And you’ll practice these new found skills with four tunes that present you with the perfect challenge. 💪🏽

 Skills